github/VisualStudio/CONTRIBUTING.md

 ### Bug Reporting

 Here are a few helpful tips when reporting a bug:
-- Verify the bug resides in the GitHub for Visual Studio extension
+- Verify that the bug resides in the GitHub for Visual Studio extension
   - A lot of functionality provided by this extension resides in the Team Explorer pane, alongside other non-GitHub tools to manage and collaborate on source code, including Visual Studio's Git support, which is owned by Microsoft.
   - If this bug not is related to the GitHub extension, visit the [Visual Studio support page](https://www.visualstudio.com/support/support-overview-vs) for help
 - Screenshots are very helpful in diagnosing bugs and understanding the state of the extension when it's experiencing problems.
 Please include them whenever possible.